icbi-lab/nextNEOpi/README.md

 # Whole-Exome Sequencing Nextflow Pipeline
-Pipeline takes fastq file from tumor (and control) sampels for indels and SNPs predictions.
+Pipeline takes fastq file from tumor (and Normal) sampels for indels and SNPs predictions.

 Therefore 3 different callers are used, depending on input:
 * MuTect2
 * MuTect1
-* VarScan2 (only when matched control sample is given)
+* VarScan2 (only when matched Normal sample is given)

 It outputs a txt file with the annotated and filtered SNPs and Indels, which where called with a minimum of 2 of the callers.